FinalVossler/Root-Front-Host/README.md

   - A single modifiable object
   - Many addable objects (like for comments)

+- Add an additional backend verification for the shipping method for each product based on its available shipping methods
 - Add the nothing to show in the orders' page when the user has no orders
 - Add the order history page with their statuses (workflow)
 - Write an integration test for the getUserOrders endpoint